RSE-Sheffield/git-github-zero-to-hero/.github/ISSUE_TEMPLATE/setup-eventbrite.md

 ## Online Event Page

 We do not use this section as events are setup via Blackboard.
+You should click on **Page Settings** and toggle the **Atendee Event Page** to disable.

 ## Tickets